The directed landscape: The geometry of last passage paths

-\begin{proof} By the ordering on the points, there must exist a point $z=(t, k)$ that lies along both the rightmost last passage paths from $x$ to $y'$ and $x'$ to $y$.
-The result is then the sum of the triangle inequalities
+\begin{proof} By the ordering of the points, there must exist a point $z=(t, k)$ that lies along the rightmost last passage paths both from $x$ to $y'$ and $x'$ to $y$.
+Because of the geodesic property